Translation disclaimer (Translation disclaimer)

 The village of Cragg Vale has a Carbon Neutral Group.
 It is made up of residents who are concerned about climate change.
 They are keen to do something locally to address this global issue.

-To register your community group with the Council, email: energyfuture@calderdale.gov.uk.
+To register your community group with us, please email: energyfuture@calderdale.gov.uk.

 We are keen to find out how you are getting on and how you encourage your group to 'be green'.